JuliaSobczak/JuliaSobczak.github.io/_posts/2024-02-09-help-thy-neighbor.md

 ![Jules no decapitation](/images/julesnodecapitation.jpg)

+*Keeping a watchful eye on the other rope*

 The entire time we were pulling, the sailboat was oscillating drastically.
 It would sway to one side, stop, and then sway back nearly one hundred and eighty degrees in the opposite direction.
 It was literal chaos.
 At one point, Carmen gave the boat some throttle and, coupled with John pulling hard on his side, we ended up getting into a rather precarious situation.
 Due to the angle of the rope tied to our skiff, my dad was unable to make a turn to get us back in front of *Snow Problem*.
 After about a minute of fighting, we ended up behind the sailboat and began getting towed backwards.

 Initially it didn’t seem like too bad of a problem.
 However, the back wall of the skiff where the motor is lower than the bow and sides to allow the prop to be submerged.
 This means that it is the easiest place for water to begin filling the boat.
 The forward momentum of *Snow Problem* coupled with the opposing waves caused a moment of sheer panic as water cascaded into the bottom of our skiff.
 I immediately went to the front to try and reduce the weight in the stern and we all screamed in unison to let George know we had a serious problem.